bryaan/dotfiles/README.md

 Visual Event
 Vue.js devtools

+# Brewfile

+TODO Replace this with a brewfile obtained from brew dump.

 Quick Look plugins
 These plugins adds support for the corresponding file type to Mac Quick Look (In Finder, mark a file and press Space to start Quick Look).
 The plugins includes features like syntax highlighting, markdown rendering, preview of JSON, patch files, csv, zip files and more.